garrandall/popular-music-data/tracks/all-american-girl-carrie-underwood.md

 And when they got married and decided to have one of their own She said, "Be honest, tell me what you want?"
-And he said, "Honey, you ought to know...
+And he said, "Honey, you ought to know

 A sweet, little, beautiful one just-a like you.
 I want a beautiful, wonderful, perfect all-American..."